foopod/kiwijam16-poet-among-us/poems/alienHideAndSeek.md

 #Hide & Seek

 There was a morbid alien onboard,
+that did spawn amongst the hoard.
+It tried its best to hide.
-That did spawn amongst the hoard trying his best to hide with your eyes open wide make sure the one you seek is not ignored
+With your eyes open wide,
+make sure the one you seek is not ignored.